-makeTxDbFromUCSC [Moved to txdbmaker] Make a TxDb object from annotations available at the UCSC Genome Browser at the OCSC Genome Browser txdbmaker::makeTxDbFromUCSC, txdbmaker::supportedUCSCtables, and txdbmaker::browseUCSCtrack in the txdbmaker package.
+makeTxDbFromUCSC [Moved to txdbmaker] Make a TxDb object from annotations available at the UCSC Genome Browser txdbmaker::makeTxDbFromUCSC, txdbmaker::supportedUCSCtables, and txdbmaker::browseUCSCtrack in the txdbmaker package.

+IMPORTANT NOTE: Starting with BioC 3.19, functions makeTxDbFromUCSC(), supportedUCSCtables(), and browseUCSCtrack() are defined in the txdbmaker package.

-$IMPORTANT\ NOTE: Starting\ with\ BioC\ 3.19, functions\ makeTxDbFromUCSC(), supportedUCSCtables(), and\ browseUCSCtrack()\ are\ defined\ in\ the\ txdbmaker\ package.$ makeTxDbPackage [Moved to txdbmaker] Making a TxDb package from annotations available at the UCSC Genome Browser, biomaRt or from another source.
+makeTxDbPackage [Moved to txdbmaker] Making a TxDb package from annotations available at the UCSC Genome Browser, biomaRt or from another source.